Antony (footballer, born 2000): Permanent move

 On 1 September 2025, Antony completed a permanent transfer to Real Betis from Manchester United.
 On 24 September, Antony provided a goal and a last-minute equaliser assist in the UEFA Europa League against Nottingham Forest, winning the player of the match award.
 On 18 October, Antony scored his first league goals since his permanent move when he scored a brace in a 2–2 draw at Villarreal.
+On 2 November 2025, Antony scored 2 goals and provided 1 assist against Mallorca, winning the Man of the Match award.
+On 6 November 2025, Antony scored against Lyon in the Europa League.

+On 27 November, Antony provided an assist against Utrecht in the Europa League.
+On 3 December, Antony provided an assist against Torrent.
+On 6 December, Antony scored the opening goal in a 5–3 loss to Barcelona.
+On 11 December, Antony scored the final goal in a 3–1 win against Dinamo Zagreb in the UEFA Europe League.
+On 21 December, Antony provided an assist and created another goal by hitting the post so his teammate could tap in the equaliser against Getafe.

+On 10 January 2026, Antony provided a late assist to tie the game against Oviedo.
+On 17 January, Antony provided an assist in a 2–0 win against Villarreal.
+On 29 January, Antony scored a long-range effort and provided an assist in a 2–1 win against Feyenoord, securing automatic qualification for Real Betis into the round of 16 of the UEFA Europa League.
+On 8 February, Antony scored the winning goal in a 1–0 win against Atlético Madrid, with a long-range effort.
+On 15 February, Antony provided an assist and created another goal as his shot was rebounded off the goalkeeper so his teammate could tap in the winning goal.
+On 1 March 2026, Antony scored the opening goal with a bicycle kick in the Seville derby.

 International career

 Youth career

 On 15 May 2019, he was named in the Brazil under-23 squad for the 2019 Toulon Tournament, helping his team win the competition, scoring two goals, including one in the final against Japan.

 On 17 June 2021, Antony was named in the Brazil under-23 squad for the 2020 Summer Olympics.
 He started in all of Brazil's six games at the tournament.
 In the final against Spain, he assisted Malcom's winning goal in extra-time as Brazil won the title.
-He scored six goals in 22 games for the under-23 team.